ibensw/CComplete/README.md

 ## What it does

 - Provide code completion in c and c++ files
-- Deduct members of structs/unions
+- Deduct members of structs/unions (if you're lucky)
 - Provide type information for word under cursor
+- Jump to definitions

 ## What it does not do